How To Write A Cover Letter NSW and Australia

 Government cover letters are all about giving clear examples of how you meet the capabilities for the job you are apply to.
 To do this, use the Situation, Task, Action and Result format when telling your stories.

-How To Use The STAR Method For Your Cover Letter
+How To Use The STAR Method For Your Government Cover Letter

 The formula is simple.
 First, identify the key essential requirement from the job ad or role description.
 Let’s use “experience with customer service in a call centre environment” as an example.